GitHub-Campus-Club-PSGCT/flask-hackpack/README.md

 Below steps will guide you to run the Flask app locally on your machine.
 For running it on an online environment, refer to the [GUIDE.md](GUIDE.md) file.

+> Note: Everything is case-sensitive.
+Make sure to follow the instructions carefully.

 0. Install Git from [git-scm.com](https://git-scm.com/downloads) and Python from [python.org](https://www.python.org/downloads/) and make sure to check the box that says `Add Python to PATH`.

-> Note that if you cannot install git, you can download the repository as a zip file and extract it.
+> Note: If you cannot install git, you can download the repository as a zip file and extract it.
 But please make sure to install Python.

 1. Clone this repository with the following command: